 I was missing many registry keys.
 Why?
 No freaking idea.
 I’m on Windows 1803 with Hyper-V and Docker running.
 This is a fairly new clean install.
-I don’t much about in the registry or do weird stuff.
+I don’t tweak the registry or do weird stuff.
 I followed those directions, added the keys, rebooted, and magic!
 It all works now.
 Grr.
+However…

 UPDATE: Have now discovered this problem recurs after every reboot.

 No idea why, and I have found many other people online describing this problem also.
-Turns out the whole registry key nonsense does work, but it’s even easier to go into the adapter properties and just disable then re-enable “File and Printer Sharing for Microsoft Networks”.
+As it turns out, the registry key fix described above does work, but it’s even easier to go into the adapter properties and just disable then re-enable “File and Printer Sharing for Microsoft Networks”.
 I wrote a PowerShell script to disable and re-enable the MS_Server service on the affected network adapter and scheduled it to run after every reboot.
 That seems to have fixed it for me.

 Here’s my script, YMMV.
 Please make a backup first.

 # Weird problem - file sharing disabled after every reboot.
 This script disables and re-enables ms_server which fixes the problem. # Scheduled to run after every reboot in task scheduler. # Get-NetAdapter "vEthernet (Bridged)" | Set-NetAdapterBinding -ComponentID ms_server -Enabled $False Get-NetAdapter "vEthernet (Bridged)" | Set-NetAdapterBinding -ComponentID ms_server -Enabled $True

 Here are some other links: